 Another rhythmical conundrum is the importance of rests.
 Silences can be easily ignored in piano playing, especially by students who are often nervous and eager to get onto the next section.
 However, it’s the silences that make the music, as Debussy remarked, “music is the silence between the notes”.
 So with this in mind, be sure to give each rest its full value; not just for dramatic effect, but also to allow the music to ‘breath’.
 It’s worth mentioning too, that it provides the pianist with more time to think, which can be of optimal value!

-By working on the rhythm meticulously in this movement (or any other Classical sonata movement) from the outset, you will be on the way to giving an accurate account.
-The metronome is always a good way to start regarding rhythm particularly with a work such as this one (although I know many who don’t agree here), but once the pulse has been fully mastered, then pupils must learn to keep time independently.
+By working on the rhythm meticulously in this movement, or any other Classical sonata movement, from the outset, you will be on the way to giving an accurate account.
+The metronome is always a good way to start regarding rhythm particularly with a work such as this one, and once the pulse has been fully mastered, then you must must learn to keep time independently.
 As with all piano playing, success is in the preparation and, in my opinion, the best way to approach any work is by breaking it all down.
-Good luck!

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.

 For more information, please visit the publications page, here.

 11 Comments Add yours

 It’s a great article, you write in such a special and interesting way:) I love playing Beethoven’s sonatas, one of my favoritesis the “Tempest” sonata , especially the third movement.
 But they are all extremely beautiful.